SAP-samples/low-code-applications/exercises/rap/exercises/ex2/README.md

  </details>

-## Exercise 2.3: Preview the OnlineShop App in in SAP S/4HANA Cloud
+## Exercise 2.3: Preview the OnlineShop App in in SAP S/4HANA

 In this exercise you will publish the local service endpoint of your service binding ![service binding](../../images/adt_srvb.png) and start the _Fiori elements App Preview_.